 This bill amends several provisions related to real estate license requirements in Louisiana.
 It specifies that each applicant for an initial real estate broker license must have been licensed for four years, with two of those years immediately preceding the application, and must complete at least 150 hours of approved real estate courses.
-Additionally, it allows real estate brokers who failed to renew their licenses to reapply within a year of expiration without having to meet certain educational requirements.
+Additionally, it allows real estate brokers who failed to renew their licenses to reapply within a specified timeframe.
 For initial real estate salesperson licenses, applicants must complete 90 hours of approved coursework.

-The bill also addresses the status of inactive licensees, stating that they are not required to fulfill the annual continuing education requirements for active licensees.
-However, if they wish to return to active status, they must complete the necessary continuing education based on the duration of their inactive status.
-Furthermore, it clarifies that licensees who fail to renew by December 31 will forfeit their renewal rights but can reapply without completing certain educational requirements if they do so within the specified timeframe.
-The bill will take effect upon the governor's signature or after the designated period for bills to become law without a signature.
+The bill also addresses inactive licenses, stating that inactive licensees are not required to fulfill annual continuing education requirements but must complete specific continuing education if they wish to return to active status.
+Furthermore, it clarifies that former licensees who fail to renew by December 31 will need to reapply as initial applicants but will not have to complete certain educational requirements if they reapply within a year of their license expiration.
+The effective date of the bill is contingent upon the governor's signature or the expiration of the time for bills to become law without signature.

 HB155 Engrossed: 37:1437(C)(1), 37:3(E), 37:1442(B)(2)